Panduza/panduza-cxx-platform/README.md

 # panduza-cxx-platform
 Panduza C++ Meta Drivers Manager

-## Installation steps
+## Installation and starting steps

-This is the list of dependencies to install and steps to do it.
+This is the list of steps to install dependencies and run the platform

 1. Install Docker

 2. Install mosquitto and add the configuration (for ubuntu)